IIA Position Papers

 Position Papers assist a wide range of interested parties, but are primarily designed to inform and educate internal audit stakeholders on issues of importance to The IIA and the profession.
 Their focus is generally related to significant governance, risk, or control issues, and delineating the associated roles and responsibilities of internal auditing.

-New Position Paper: Internal Auditing’s Role in Governing Body/Executive Committees
+Internal Auditing’s Role in Governing Body/Executive Committees, November 2019

 Whether internal audit participates on an organization’s governing body and executive committees depends largely on what leadership defines as internal audit’s scope of work.
 For organizations that expand internal audit’s role beyond assurance on financial reporting to include operational and strategic issues, there is a great opportunity for internal audit to add value by participating on various governing body and executive committees.
 This paper provides examples of where internal audit can add value, offers questions leadership should ask before extending an invitation, and outlines precautions that should be taken while participating to ensure internal audit’s objectivity remains intact.

-New Position Paper: The Internal Audit Charter: A Blueprint to Assurance Success
+The Internal Audit Charter: A Blueprint to Assurance Success, August 2019

 For internal audit to operate at the highest levels, it must have clearly defined and articulated marching orders from the governing body and management.
 This is most easily achieved with a well-designed internal audit charter that serves as a blueprint for how internal audit will operate and helps the governing body to clearly signal the value it places on internal audit’s independence.

 The paper identifies seven key areas that support the overall strength and effectiveness of the activity and should be covered in the internal audit charter.
 It also outlines five key takeaways and five questions stakeholders need to ask to develop a charter that sends a clear, unambiguous message about internal audit’s role in the organization.